Potato fufu

-Potato fufu is a staple swallow food taken by the northern region of Nigeria.
-It is popular among the Yoruba tribe living in Kwara state.
+Potato fufu is a staple swallow food eaten by the northern central region of Nigeria.
+It is popular among the Yoruba of Kwara state.
 The swallow food is easy to make compared to pounded yam and its unique taste is why the food is prepared at weddings, parties and other occasions.

 Overview

-The swallow food is made from cooked potato which can be supplemented with yam, cassava or flour to make it firm.
+This Okele or swallow food is made from cooked potato which can be supplemented with yam, cassava or flour to make it firm.
 Blender or mortar and pestle are used to mash the potato into desired size and shape.